 Vibe – You’ll know you’re somewhere unique before you walk in the door.
 Their lime green and charcoal gray color scheme is funky and a welcome change of pace.
 This shop in East Knoxville has a relaxed, welcoming feel.
 They have made in-house baked goods and quiche – and are well known for their “incredibites” – their version of monkey bread.
 If you’re in around lunchtime, they have yeast rolls with your choice of chicken/egg salad.
 They also care about their community with their “Pay it Forward” board, where anyone can pay for someone else’s coffee – how nice it feels to give a cup or get a cup!

-Roast – They carry a few different roasts from Vienna Coffee.
+Roast – They carry a few different roasts from Vienna Coffee, a roaster south of Knoxville in Maryville.

 Honeybee Coffee